Thinset Terrazzo with TERRAZZCO Brand Products

 The above diagram shows an epoxy terrazzo system that uses TERRAZZCO Brand Products.

 The substrate, surface preparation products, poured-in-place terrazzo, and sealer are key aspects of a terrazzo floor installation.
 Not all products are necessary when completing a terrazzo installation.
-This is dependent on the project conditions, which determines which products are required.
-For example, if a floor is not leveled, TERRAZZCO Leveling Fill would be an recommended solution to create an even uniform surface.
-The same applies to Moisture Mitigation System 950.
+This is dependent on the project conditions, which determine which products are required.
+For example, if a floor is not leveled, TERRAZZCO Leveling Fill would be a recommended solution to create an even uniform surface.
+The same applies to Moisture Vapor Shield 601.
 If moisture levels exceed 75% relative humidity, then the product is recommended for use on terrazzo projects.

 Substrate